mvsoom/thesis/writing/thesis/chapter/pack/main.typ

 == The Fourier bitransform of the STACK

-This Section is devoted to calculating the compact Fourier bitransform, also known as the Yaglom transform in the context of kernels, of the standard temporal arc cosine kernel:
+This section is devoted to calculating the compact Fourier bitransform, also known as the Yaglom transform in the context of kernels, of the standard temporal arc cosine kernel:
 $
   tilde(k)^((d)) (f,f'; C) = integral.double_C k^((d)) (t, t') thin exp{- i 2 pi f t} exp{i 2 pi f' t'} dif t dif t'
 $ <eq:yaglom>